• Skip to main content

 • Solid wood is an option for the seat as well as part of the base in one brand on this list.
 If it has a water-based polyurethane finish it’s likely safe.
 Natural oil options can also be used, especially by Amish companies.

 • Hard plastics are popular now as the molded chair seat.
 Almost all hard plastics are considered safe, including acrylic and polypropylene.
-Though sometimes they need a short time to offgas the plastic odor.
+Though sometimes they need a very short time to offgas the plastic odor.
 The wood-plastic composites may not be safe (they are PVC).

 • Polyurethane is the foam most commonly used in seats that have cushioning.
 For many who are not too sensitive, the level of offgassing of polyurethane is low enough to be acceptable.
 The offgassing does come to completion after some time.
+Most furniture foam these days does not have flame retardants, though it is still possible that this could be added to the foam in chairs.

 Non-Toxic Desks